PurnimaMahato/PurnimaMahato/README.md

 👩‍🎓 I'm a CSE student btw...

-🥺 Looking for internships.....(so hire me piliz😒)
+🥺 Me joblesss....(so hire me piliz😒)

 😘 I'm a good singer ( According to me 😗....) hehehe...